 - 20 drops Lavender

 - Several Drops of natural Vitamin E Oil

-Place all ingredients in 1 oz dark glass bottle with treatment pump.
+Place all ingredients in a 1 oz dark glass bottle with a treatment pump.
 Vitamin E will help to prolong shelf life.

 Kathi Keville, Mindy Green (Excerpted from Aromatherapy: A Complete Guide to the Healing Art, Crossing Press, 1995)